 a.
-Additional IDF(s) shall be provided if necessary to prevent total length of data cable runs from exceeding 300 feet.
-Additional IDF rooms in multistory buildings shall be aligned vertically with the MDF room if possible.
+Additional IDF(s) shall be provided on each floor, and if necessary, to prevent total length of data cable runs from exceeding 295 feet.
+IDF rooms in multistory buildings shall be aligned vertically with the MDF room, if possible.